Yusufali2004/Yusufali2004/README.md

 -
 - 📫 How to reach me linkedin.com/in/md-yusuf-ali-

-- ⚡ Fun fact: if you code for 35 years, you will likely be your Organisation's CEO.
+- ⚡ Fun fact: if you work for 35 years, you will likely be your Organisation's CEO.

 <!---
 Yusufali2004/Yusufali2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.